 If my policy renews when I’m away, is my green card still valid?

-If your policy expires while you’re away, you’ll still need a green card to cover you until your return.
+If your policy expires while you’re away, and you needed a green card to travel to the country you are visiting, then you’ll still need a green card to cover you until your return.
 If you renew with us, you’ll need an additional green card for the period from your renewal date to the end of your trip.
 If you take out a policy with a new provider, contact them to request a new green card.
 Your new provider can only issue cover for the period they insure you for.

 Which countries do I need a green card for?